xtivia/speedray-cli/docs/documentation/stories/include-angular-flex.md

 })
 ```

-Run `ng serve` to run your application in develop mode, and navigate to `http://localhost:4200`
+Run `sr serve` to run your application in develop mode, and navigate to `http://localhost:4200`

 Add the following to `src/app/app.component.css`...
 ```css